 And me?
 I now had a total of 223 points, amassed over four years; quite the loyal customer, wouldn’t you say?
 Some would and others would not, although I do shop at Sally’s every time I need a certain product which just happens to be not that often.

 Customers loyal to a place of business are repeat customers.
 Loyal customers are those customers who refer others to that place of business.
-Loyal customers give the business high ratings and good reviews during customer satisfaction surveys.
+Loyal and satisfied customers give good reviews during customer satisfaction surveys.
 And, loyal customers are those who provide glowing testimonials about business services and products.